TOURIST DEVELOPMENT TAX

 How is it used?

-After administrative costs, the revenue from the 4.5% Tourist Development Tax is used as follows: 2% for marketing/promotion and beach maintenance, 1% for shoulder season promotion and new product development, 1% for beach nourishment and restoration, and 0.5% for the promotion of emerging markets.
+After administrative costs, the revenue from the 5% Tourist Development Tax is used as follows: 2% for marketing/promotion and beach maintenance, 1% for shoulder season promotion and new product development, 1% for beach nourishment and restoration, and 1% to support and improve infrastructure as well as expand public beach access.
 The Tourist Development Council oversees the expenditures of the tax and reports to the Walton County Board of County Commissioners.

 Who is responsible for remittance?

 Managers of rental properties and owners who manage their own rentals are responsible for collecting, accounting for, and remitting Tourist Development Tax from their guests to the Walton County Clerk of Court.
-Remittance is normally due monthly, but seasonal rentals and individual rental owners may qualify to file quarterly.
+Remittance is normally due monthly.
+For online registration: Click here to fill out the Registration Form and submit it online using the instructions provided at the top of the form.
+To register manually: Print out the blank form, fill in the appropriate information, and mail the completed form to the address provided at the bottom of the document.

 How is it filed?

 Both online and manual methods of remittance are available.
-Online registration and filing are offered at www.touristtax.com/Walton.
+Online filing is offered at www.touristtax.com/Walton.
 There are two major advantages of online payment.
 First, the tax due is calculated automatically.
 Also, timely online filers receive a collection allowance discount of 2.5% of the tax due up to a maximum of $30.00.
-If you prefer to register or file manually, click here for a registration form and click here for a Tourist Development Tax return form.
+If you prefer to file manually, click here for a Tourist Development Tax return form.
 Once filled out, the forms can be mailed to the following address:

 Walton County Clerk of Court